Website & Online Security

 VPN (Virtual Private Network)

-Honestly, you have no idea what security protocol an unfamiliar network uses.
-And you have no idea if it has been compromised.
-Plus, hackers know people are often laxer with security protocols while traveling than at home or in their office.
+Honestly, you have no idea what security protocol an unfamiliar network uses or if it has been compromised.
+Plus, hackers know people are often laxer with security protocols while traveling than at home or in their offices.

 Credit Card Security